ConcordiaSalus/Color-Calculator/README.md

 __- XYZ_to_CIE_Lab ( X, Y, Z )__

     Reference_X, Y and Z refer to specific illuminants and observers.
-    Common reference values are available below in this same page.

 __- CIE_Lab_to_XYZ (CIE_L, CIE_a, CIE_b )__

     Reference_X, Y and Z refer to specific illuminants and observers.
-    Common reference values are available below in this same page.

 __- XYZ_to_Hunter_Lab ( X, Y, Z )__

     Reference_X, Y and Z refer to specific illuminants and observers.
-    Common reference values are available below in this same page.

 __- Hunter_Lab_to_XYZ ( Hunter_L, Hunter_a, Hunter_b )__

     Reference_X, Y and Z refer to specific illuminants and observers.
-    Common reference values are available below in this same page.

 __- RGB_to_CMY ( R, G, B )__